thephpleague/csv/docs/9.0/connections/index.md

 }
 ```

-When using a non-seekable `SplFileObject`, a `RuntimeException` is thrown instead of a `League\Csv\Exception` when using features that require a seekable CSV document.
-In the following example a seekable CSV document is required to update the inserted newline.
+When using a non-seekable `SplFileObject`, a `RuntimeException` is thrown instead of a `League\Csv\Exception`
+when using features that require a seekable CSV document.
+In the following example a seekable CSV document
+is required to update the inserted end of line sequence.

 ```php
 use League\Csv\Exception;